yandex-cloud/docs/en/data-transfer/concepts/network.md

 {% endnote %}

-## IP address availability and ownership {#ip-address-availability}
+## IP address availability and membership {#ip-address-availability}

-An IP address __belongs to a network__ if it belongs to any CIDR of any subnet of a given network.
+An IP address __belongs to a network__ if it belongs to any CIDR of any subnet on this network.
 For example, if there is a network called `my-network` with subnets `my-network-a` (CIDR `192.168.0.0/24`) and `my-network-b` (CIDR `192.168.1.0/24`), then `192.168.0.100` and `192.168.1.50` belong to `my-network` while `1.2.3.4` does not.

-An IP address __is available via a subnet__ if it belongs to a given subnet or the network this subnet belongs to has properly configured routing for the IP address in question. `192.168.0.100` and `192.168.1.50` will be available via the `my-network-a` subnet (as well as via `my-network-b`). `1.2.3.4` will be available through these subnets in the following cases only:
+An IP address __is available via a subnet__ if it belongs to this subnet's network, or the network this subnet belongs to has properly configured routing for the IP address in question. `192.168.0.100` and `192.168.1.50` will be available via the `my-network-a` subnet (as well as via `my-network-b`). `1.2.3.4` will be available through these subnets in the following cases only:
-* `my-network` has NAT for the Internet enabled; this will cause traffic to be routed to the Internet.
+* An egress [NAT gateway](../../vpc/concepts/gateways.md) is enabled in `my-network`; this will cause traffic to be routed to the internet.
 * `my-network` has a static route configured to process the address in question (`1.2.3.4`).
-This will cause traffic to be routed to the specified next-hop address.
+This will cause traffic to be directed to the next-hop address specified in the route.

 ## IP addresses and domain names in endpoint settings {#ip-addresses-and-domain-names}

 If a host is specified as an IP address in the endpoint settings, the selected endpoint subnet will be used for access to a cluster even if the specified IP [does not belong](#ip-address-availability) to the network selected for the endpoint.

 If an **On-Premise** endpoint with a host specified as a domain name or an MDB endpoint is being used, the host name will be resolved into an IP address using a DNS server specified in the DHCP settings for the selected subnet or a default DNS server (second address in the subnet range).
-For a transfer to be successful, the address that the host domain name is resolved to must belong to the network selected for the endpoint while the DNS server address must be [available](#ip-address-availability) via the selected subnet.
+For a transfer to be successful, the address that the host domain name resolves into must belong to the network selected for the endpoint while the DNS server address must be [available](#ip-address-availability) via the selected subnet.

 ## Security groups {#security-groups}

 You can assign [security groups](../../vpc/concepts/security-groups.md) to the subnet selected for the endpoint.
-In the event that network access to source or target hosts is restricted by security groups, you can disable the network connectivity between {{ data-transfer-full-name }} and your DBMS without adding permissive rules for wide IP ranges to your security groups and allow access from specific groups in a granular manner.
+In the event that network access to source or target hosts is restricted by security groups, you can disable network connectivity between {{ data-transfer-full-name }} and your DBMS without adding permissive rules for wide IP ranges to your security groups, and allow access from specific groups granularly.
 You can grant access to your DBMS hosts using one of the methods below:

 * Create a permissive rule called `self` in the security group that protects source or target hosts, and specify this security group in the endpoint settings.
 * Create a new security group for the endpoint and create permissive rules between the endpoint and the DBMS security groups.